sider/sider-docs/docs/enterprise/load-balancer.md

 ## Ports

 The load balancer should listen on 80 and 443 ports and forward all requests to sideci web.
 If you want to make end-users always access via HTTPS, set `true` to `FORCE_SSL`.
-Learn more [Configuration](./config.md) for `FORCE_SSL`.
+Learn more [Sider Enterprise Configuration](./config.md) for `FORCE_SSL`.

 ## HTTP Headers